liangdefeng/Sharp.Xmpp.Client/Readme.md

 ### Credits

-The
+The Shar.Xmpp.Client library is copyright © 2021 Peter Liang
 The Sharp.Xmpp library is copyright © 2015 Panagiotis Georgiou Stathopoulos.
 The initial S22.Xmpp library is copyright © 2013-2014 Torben Könke.

 ### License

-This library is released under the [MIT license](https://github.com/pgstath/Sharp.Xmpp/blob/master/License.md).
+This library is released under the [MIT license](https://github.com/liangdefeng/Sharp.Xmpp.Client/blob/master/XMPPClient/License.md).

 ### Bug reports

-Please send your bug reports to [pgstath@gmail.com](mailto:pgstath@gmail.com) or create a new issue on the GitHub project homepage.
+Please send your bug reports to [defeng.liang.cn@gmail.com](mailto:defeng.liang.cn@gmail.com) or create a new issue on the GitHub project homepage.